Frequently asked questions

 1. I have a question regarding my donation.
 How can I contact UNICEF?

-Our Donor Careline team is happy to assist you on 021-8066 2100 (Monday to Friday, 9 am - 5 pm, except national holidays), or you can send us an email to firstname.lastname@example.org.
+Our Donor Care team is happy to assist you on 021-8066 2100 (Monday to Friday, 9 am - 4 pm, except national holidays), or you can send us an email to email@example.com.
+We will be delighted to support you.

 2. How can I make a donation to UNICEF?

-- Or if you prefer to meet us in person, you can find the locations of our promotion team here.
+- Meeting us in our booth, you can find our team here

 3. I would like to donate on behalf of my community/ group/ school, how can I request the e-certificate?

-(Please note that we will process the certificate during office hours after the donation is confirmed in UNICEF Indonesia's account, or after we have received proof of the donation).
+We will process the certificate during our Donor Care operational hours after the donation is confirmed in UNICEF Indonesia's account.

 4. Can I collect cash and coins for UNICEF?